Skip to Content

 Self-care Daily Routine

 Alright!
-Grape picking need not be a backbreaking job, if you know what to do.
+Grape picking need not be a backbreaking job if you know what to do.

-First off, you will be taught the right technique, once you arrive at the vineyard.
-So make sure, to bend over without hunching over and curving your back.
+First off, you will be taught the right technique once you arrive at the vineyard.
+So make sure to bend over without hunching over and curving your back.
 If you can’t squat properly, practice before you go.

 Then, here is a pro tip for you.

-Every morning and most importantly at the end of the working day make sure to stretch at least for 10-20 minutes.
-It might not seem that hard, but trust me, after stressing your body all day long you don’t feel like stretching at all.
+It might not seem that hard, but trust me, after stressing your body all day long, you won’t feel like stretching at all.

-Test your willpower and just do it.
+Test your willpower, and just do it.

-It will make a huge difference and you will have little to no pain (or at least much less pain) in your muscles.
+It will make a huge difference, and you will have little to no pain (or at least much less pain) in your muscles.

 Remember to shower as well!
 That will be easier.